Mantas-2155X/KK_CrossEye/README.md

 2. **School Mode**
    * ~~conversations might break 3D mode, just click the bind twice again to reload the cross eye mode~~ Fixed in v1.5
    * ~~focus does not work~~ Fixed in v1.2
+   * Starting conversation with teacher / starting event star will break 3D.
+Doube click the ON/OFF bind to fix.

 3. **During H**
    * ~~touching/kiss does not work~~ Fixed in v1.4
-   * touching/kiss positions 70% accurate.
+   * touching/kiss positions 80% accurate.
 LEFT side of screen, Centered with crossed eyes. v1.4

 4. **Live**
    * focus does not work (no colliders, not fixable for now)